breckbaldwin/cyberling/presentations/NIST_Aug_14_2025/NIST_August_14_2025.md

 - Determinism does not exist across any task/model
 - The impact on accuracy (performance) can be profound
-- Trivial fix is to run single batch
-    + Likely mechanism is packing inputs to LLMs on hosted instances
 - Nobody cares...hopefully NIST does
 ---

 ![Table 2](img/Table2.png)

 ---

-# Cyber Linguistics

-## Engineering with language inputs and outputs of LLMs
+# Engineering with LLMs

 - LLMs have stabilized as an amazing technology, but...
+    + Language in/language out
+    + Schemas are still defined in language terms
     + Poorly behaved neighbors to OSs, DBs, APIs
 - LLMs must transition to being one of many tools in system building
     + Understandability